Back to top

 Since licensing, Colourstart has been used extensively by salons and consumers, and real‑world data have been presented twice at Congresses of the European Society of Contact Dermatitis (ESCD).

-Two key datasets have been published in abstract form:
+Two key datasets have been published.

 In practice, this suggests that Colourstart is detecting approximately the proportion of clients one would expect to be allergic to PPD based on independent studies, while the safety profile in large‑scale use has been very favourable.